henryhawke/mcp-titan/docs/README.md

-# Titan Memory MCP Server Documentation
+# HOPE Memory MCP Server Documentation

-Welcome to the Titan Memory MCP Server documentation!
+Welcome to the HOPE Memory MCP Server documentation!
 This documentation will help you understand, install, and use the server effectively.
+Legacy Titan materials are retained for reference; see [architecture-hope.md](architecture-hope.md) for the current implementation details.

 ## Table of Contents